yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/README.md

 ## [6.
 Istio (Service Mesh)](Kubernetes-Workshop6.md)

-6.1 About Istio
+6.1 About Istio concept for Java Developers
-6.2 Install Istio
+6.2 Install Istio 0.8.0 (LTS Version)
-6.2.1 Download & Intall
+6.2.1 Download & Install
 6.2.2 Install Add-On package
 6.3 How to use the Istio
-6.4 Traffic Management
+6.4 Traffic Management for Istio 0.8.0
+6.4.1 front-service deployment
+6.4.2 trans-text-service deployment (Two Version)
+6.4.3 Transfer the request to services as Round Robin
-6.4.1 Weight Routing to 100% specific  service
+6.4.4 Weight Routing to 100% specific service
-6.4.2 Restrict access for special Header
+6.4.5 Restrict access for special Header
-6.4.3 Canary Release
+6.4.6 Canary Release
-6.4.4 Request Timeout
+6.4.7 Request Timeout
-6.4.5 CircuitBreaker
+6.4.8 Invoke External Service from pods

 ## [7.
 Take care of using the k8s](Kubernetes-Workshop7.md)
 7.1 Please don't use the latest tag